 – 2025 Sustainability Vision

-Emory invests over $54 million of its total investment pool of $7.4 billion in green tech, conservation, renewable energy, energy optimization, energy efficiency, alternative and renewable energy companies, sustainable forestry, and waste management.
+In 2019, Emory invested over $54 million of its total investment pool of $7.4 billion in green tech, conservation, renewable energy, energy optimization, energy efficiency, alternative and renewable energy companies, sustainable forestry, and waste management.

 By not holding direct stock or bonds in public companies producing fossil fuels, Emory actively weakens those companies which are significant contributors to air pollution and climate change.
 This is one way in which Emory upholds its commitment to climate action.